TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 ENDDEF
 ```
 Let's test our simulator.
-1. Start TorXakis as simulator: run the [TorXakis](TorXakis) with the LuckyPeople model described above in a command window.
+1. Start TorXakis as simulator: run the [TorXakis][7] with the LuckyPeople model described above in a command window.

 `$> torxakis LuckyPeople.txs`